nwgat/vpsbench/README.md

 # vpsbench

+Modified to use "pigz" for multithreaded gzip, to take use of multiple cpus.

 Benchmark VPS performance.
-See [user submissions](https://github.com/mgutz/vpsbench/wiki/VPS-Hosts)
+See original authers [user submissions](https://github.com/mgutz/vpsbench/wiki/VPS-Hosts)

 A script to run simple and comprehensive benchmarks on CPU and IO performance.